What is compounding?

 Previcox works by inhibiting the COX-2 (cyclooxygenase-2) enzyme which generates chemicals that are responsible for pain, inflammation and even fever in the body.

 Previcox (firocoxib) Chewable Tablets are indicated for the control of pain and inflammation associated with osteoarthritis and for the control of postoperative pain and inflammation associated with soft-tissue and orthopedic surgery in dogs.

 Always provide the Client Information Sheet with prescription.
-Carefully consider the potential benefits and risks of PREVICOX and other treatment options before deciding to use PREVICOX.
+Carefully consider the potential benefits and risks of Previcox and other treatment options before deciding to use Previcox.
 Use the lowest effective dose for the shortest duration consistent with individual response.
-The recommended dosage of PREVICOX (firocoxib) for oral administration in dogs is 2.27 mg/lb (5.0mg/kg) body weight once daily as needed for osteoarthritis and for 3 days as needed for postoperative pain and inflammation associated with soft-tissue and orthopedic surgery.
-The dogs can be treated with PREVICOX approximately two hours before surgery.
-The tablets are scored, and dosage should be calculated in half-tablet increments.
-PREVICOX Chewable Tablets can be administered with or without food.
+The recommended dosage of Previcox (firocoxib) for oral administration in dogs is 2.27 mg/lb (5.0mg/kg) body weight once daily as needed for osteoarthritis and for 3 days as needed for postoperative pain and inflammation associated with soft-tissue and orthopedic surgery.
+The dogs can be treated with Previcox approximately two hours prior to surgery.
+The tablets are scored and dosage should be calculated in half tablet increments.
+Previcox Chewable Tablets can be administered with or without food.

-Dogs with known hypersensitivity to firocoxib should not receive PREVICOX.
+Dogs with known hypersensitivity to firocoxib should not receive Previcox.

 For oral use in dogs only.
 Use of this product at doses above the recommended 2.27 mg/lb (5.0 mg/kg) in puppies less than seven months of age has been associated with serious adverse reactions, including death (see Animal Safety).
 Due to tablet sizes and scoring, dogs weighing less than 12.5 lb (5.7 kg) cannot be accurately dosed.